New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Govalle

-You’re either someone who has lived in Austin before and you know that the East Side is now everything East of Pleasant Valley.
-You want a convenient location to your favorite bars and restaurants, but you’re looking for something a little quieter with more affordable prices.
-You’re in the market for a cute little apartment OR you’re one of those buying a manufactured modern farmhouse with an accent door and rooftop patio.
+You’re someone who has lived in Austin before and you know that the East Side is now everything East of Pleasant Valley.
+You want a convenient location to your favorite spots, but you’re looking for something a little quieter with more affordable prices.
+You’re in the market for a cute little apartment OR you’re one of those buying a manufactured modern farmhouse.
 I said what I said, and this is the neighborhood I live in.
 You love going on runs around Town Lake, you know that Medici Springdale is about to be your go-to coffee shop, you’re pumped about Trivia on Tuesdays at Lustre Pearl, and you know that you’ll be a regular at Central Machine Works!

 Manor, Cherrywood, & Windsor Park